-This Blueberry Lemon Cake is loaded with 1 pound of blueberries and every bite has sweet pops of juicy blueberry and fresh lemon flavor.
-It’s not too sweet and not too tangy, but just right.
-This is my favorite tea or coffee blueberry cake and it’s easy, easy, easy!
+This Blueberry Lemon Cake is loaded with 1 pound of blueberries, and every bite has sweet pops of juicy blueberry and fresh lemon flavor.
+It’s not too sweet or too tangy, but just right.
+This is my favorite tea or coffee blueberry cake, and it’s easy, easy, easy!

 Moist and soft Blueberry Lemon Cake.
 A blueberry cake with blueberries inside and out